 Martinez sang the lead song from Children of Salt.
 The musical is about memories, home, and gracefully moving into the future.
 While performing on stage in the 2016 production of the musical, Martinez was asked by a producer to audition for the Broadway show On Your Feet!
 He did and starred as Emilio Estefan, husband of Gloria Estefan.

-Martinez introduced Broadway star Shereen Pimentel and described this as a Telemundo moment (an inside joke).
+Martinez introduced Broadway star Shereen Pimentel, describing this as a Telemundo moment (an inside joke).
 They sang the duet “Morena, Cariño“.
 This led to “Enough is Enough,” a song with an incredible groove.
 Martinez and Pimental were fabulous together!

-For the album Songs of an Immigrant, Martinez recorded the title song from a closet mini-studio.
+Martinez recorded the title song from a closet mini-studio for the album Songs of an Immigrant.
 The lyrics project how immigrants feel when they’re in a new country for the first time, regardless of their origin.
 It’s entitled “The Generic Immigrant Welcome Song.”

 Shereen Pimental returned to the stage for another beautiful duet with Martinez entitled “Please Don’t let this Dance Be Over.”

 Martinez recognized an old friend in the audience who had emigrated from Cuba and joked about his thick Cuban accent.
 He took a breath, paused, and spoke of his fourth bout with bladder cancer that interrupted his life and redirected him to Mexico for medical treatment.
 At the time, he was close to losing faith but received a call from Lozano, who had written a song for him while in the depths of despair.
 The song was now to be dedicated to Martinez’s father, who was lost to cancer a decade ago.
 Martinez sang “Nothing is Broken,” a song of brotherly love, family, encouragement, faith, and strength.